-In SFY21, APS continues to balance its mission and its new focus on the Restorative Justice grant efforts with the challenges of COVID-19.
-To meet these challenges, APS will continue to collaborate with other departments in AHS to host regional gatherings to inform communities and service providers about the role, responsibility, and statutory authority of APS.
+In SFY21, APS continues to balance its mission and its new focus on new Restorative Justice and Service Navigation grant efforts alongside the challenges of COVID-19.
+To meet these challenges, APS will continue to collaborate with other departments in AHS to host virtual gatherings to inform community partners and service providers about the role, responsibility, and statutory authority of APS.
 This outreach will include new, remote mandatory reporter trainings.

 APS continues to work closely with the DAIL Advisory Board's APS Committee to review Vermont's current APS Statute and to consider needed changes to align with national trends and best practices.
 Since the APS statute was established, Vermont demographics and structure for service delivery have changed dramatically.
 When the statute was passed nearly half a century ago, most of the care provided to vulnerable adults was provided in institutional settings.
 Now many more vulnerable adults are receiving care in home and community-based settings, provided by a range of different service providers and family caregivers.
 That change in settings generates a need for review and possible revision of the current statutes.
+In SFY21, the APS Committee held monthly statute review meetings and identified nine major areas where the current APS statute and operations are not in alignment with national standards and recognized best practices for protecting vulnerable adults.
+These major areas include: